 If you’re one of the many migraine sufferers who live in fear of thunderstorms, it’s understandable for you to feel a little helpless.
 After all, you can’t control the weather.

-Luckily, there are things you can do to lower your chances of getting a weather-related migraine.
+Luckily, there are things you can do to lower your chances of getting a weather-related headache.
 But before we get to that, let’s break down the science between weather and migraine.

 Can the weather really trigger migraine attacks?